asok/.emacs.d/README.md

 You might want to look at the way I use packages, customize them, load them and incorporate it to your Emacs setup.
 Also if you want to use Evil *maybe* the file `inits/init-evil.el` will be of some help to you.

+For a full blown Emacs setup see [Emacs prelude](http://batsov.com/prelude/).

 ## Files

 File or directory       | Description